- 1 Understanding the Importance of SEO For Online Stores

 To rank on Google, you need strong, well-searched keywords that Google’s crawlers can detect.
 As such, any SEO campaign has to start with keyword research.
 To do this, make sure that you go ahead and list all the pages on your website.
 Then find suitable keywords for each page in particular.
 Finding keywords isn’t too hard, granted that there are several tools that can be used for this purpose.

 Generally, you want to have both short and long-tail keywords, alongside several variations for each of the important pages.
 If you’ve managed to come up with an extra number of keywords.
-You can always experiment by switching them up and checking to determine whether traffic increases.
+You can always experiment by switching them up and checking to determine whether traffic to your ecommerce website increases.

 Make Sure Your Descriptions, Headers, and Meta Titles Are All Optimized